madhurimarawat/Machine-Learning-Projects-In-Python/README.md

 ```

 ## Running Project in Flask Server
+<p>Make Sure all depencies are already satisfied before running the app.</p>

-1. Ensure that you are in the project home directory.
-Create the machine learning model by running below command - <br><br>
+1. Ensure that you are in the project home directory.Create the machine learning model by running below command - <br><br>
 --> This machine_learning_model.py file contains the code for the amachine learning model.

 ```